andgordio/mockupless/docs/Courses/InteractionBasics/Course-project/core.md

 ### Details

-Next, display a collection of items in Catalog view and allow users to view details on click:
+Next, display a collection of items in the *Catalog* view and allow users to view details on click:

 <iframe height="471" style="width: 100%;" scrolling="no" title="Interaction basics—Course project, step 3" src="//codepen.io/andgordy/embed/XQEKjX/?height=471&theme-id=36403&default-tab=result" frameborder="no" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href='https://codepen.io/andgordy/pen/XQEKjX/'>Interaction basics—Course project, step 3</a> by And Gordy (<a href='https://codepen.io/andgordy'>@andgordy</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

-Store an array of restaurants.
-Also create a variable to store the index of the selected item:
+Store an array of restaurants, and create a variable to store the index of the selected item:

 ```js {3,23}
 data: {